marpaia/babou/README.md

 - put the `config` binary somewhere in your path
 - run `config` from a terminal

-To install this, clone the Xcode project, build the binary and put it somewhere in your path.
-Then, once you create your `~/.config` directory with the relevant `config.json` file and flat files, just type `config` and you'll be good to go!

 ## Customization

 If you set a `CONFIGDIR` environment variable, `config` will look for your